Estimating JSON size

 The first idea was to serialize all messages to a MemoryStream but unfortunately this has some limitations, specifically:

-a.
-For smaller messages the entire stream is duplicated due to the way the MassTransit interface works b.
-For larger messages we waste a lot of memory
+• For smaller messages the entire stream is duplicated due to the way the MassTransit interface works

 For short-lived HTTP requests this is generally not a problem but for long-running message queue processing systems we want to be a bit more careful with GC pressures.

-Which led me to two possible solutions:
+Which led me to two possible solutions.

-LengthOnlyStream
+Introducing LengthOnlyStream

 This method is 100% accurate taking into consideration JSON attributes etc. and yet only requires a few bytes of memory.